 But what causes these papillomas?
 The virus develops often as a result of a compromised immune system, for example, a genetic weakness they were born with.
 It could also be because of long term corticosteroid treatment.
 Plus, age may play a factor, as we typically see papillomas in puppies and young dogs, aged 2 or below.

 Your vet will usually be able to diagnose the condition from a physical examination of the mouth.
-The shape and size the lumps often make diagnosis straightforward.
+The shape and size the lumps are often makes diagnosis straightforward.
 The vet will also look for signs of bleeding and infection, as they may need to then prescribe antibiotics.
 Fortunately, this all makes the diagnostic procedure swift, ensuring treatment options can be explored promptly.

 Learn more about other similar symptoms and related conditions by checking out our collection of Condition Guides.

-How Do I Treat My Dogs Viral Papillomas?
+How Do I Treat My Dog's Viral Papillomas?

 The good news, when it comes to treatment, is that most dogs will recover from viral papillomas without any medical intervention.
 As the immune system improves, your dog’s body will usually be able to fight the infection itself and within 3 to 6 months the papillomas will be completely gone.
-Plus, if your dog’s immune system does manage to rid itself of the papillomas, it is unlikely to contract the virus again.
+Plus, if your dog’s immune system does manage to rid itself of the papillomas, your pooch is unlikely to contract the virus again.

-However, if you see the papillomas are not budging, or ore swelling, then medical intervention may be necessary.
+However, if you see the papillomas are not budging or are swelling, then medical intervention may be necessary.
 This is because large papillomas may cause discomfort and pain, preventing your dog from eating and enjoying day to day life.
 If this is the case, your vet will surgically remove them and prescribe medication to combat any pain.
 Even if surgery is required, full recovery may take just several weeks until the affected area has healed.

 How Are Viral Papillomas in Dogs Similar to Oral Herpes in Humans?

-So, there are certain similarities in the symptoms of oral herpes and viral papillomas seen between humans and dogs.
+There are certain similarities in the symptoms of oral herpes and viral papillomas seen between humans and dogs.
 Some of those similarities are as follows: